 Understanding Investment Property Down Payments

 For many investors, an investment property is a second or additional property.
 It is not their residence.
 Property owners view investment properties as a means to financial gain.
-This may mean that they’re looking to rent it out to tenants, create a retail space or flip the property to re-sell for a profit.
+This may mean that they’re looking to rent it out to tenants, create a retail space, or flip the property to re-sell for a profit.
 However, investment property mortgages typically have higher rates and may require a minimum down payment of 15%.

 The property’s potential for profit is why determining an ideal down payment is so important.
 If the mortgage payment is too high, it may affect the property’s ability to generate positive monthly returns.
 However, a higher down payment requires a larger initial investment from the property owner.
-For some property owners, it may be easier to pay a larger mortgage payment with revenue from the property while others may prefer to pay more of the principal up front.
+For some property owners, it may be easier to make a larger mortgage payment with revenue from the property while others may prefer to pay more of the principal up front.

 Determining the Ideal Down Payment Amount

 There’s no one-size-fits-all solution or magic number when it comes to determining a down payment.
-It largely depends on the location of the property, property type and your personal financial situation.
+It largely depends on the location of the property, property type, and your personal financial situation.

 Location